slicycode/twitter-clone/README.md

-# THE DEPLOYEMENT OF THIS PROJECT DOESN'T WORK YET
+# THE DEPLOYMENT OF THIS PROJECT DOESN'T WORK YET

 You can still clone it and use it on local :